Skills practiced: order and vocabulary—first, second, last; remembering order; observing, concentration, staying on task.

 Who is now the first, etc.?

-- Repeat with a different group of students.
+- Repeat with different people.

 Variation: Play the game with objects such as stuffed toys or different-sized blocks instead of students.